graphprotocol/ens-subgraph/README.md

 Below are three ways to show how to query the ENS Subgraph for intesting data.

 ### Finding all the subdomains of a domain
 This comes in handy when you know what the domain is, and you want to see how many subdomains it has.
-The domain "0x91d1777781884d03a6757a803996e38de2a42967fb37eeaca72729271025a9e2" is the
+The domain `0x91d1777781884d03a6757a803996e38de2a42967fb37eeaca72729271025a9e2` is the
 `addr.reverse` domain.
 When you query this, you can see how many domains have been registered in the reverse lookup.
+Type this command into the Graphiql browser at `127.0.0.1:8000`:

 ```
 {